-Pure Cycle Corporation is engaged in the water management business providing water and wastewater services to customers located in the Denver metropolitan area.
-The Company operates water and wastewater systems and its operations include designing, constructing, operating and maintaining systems serving customers in the Denver metropolitan area and other areas.
+Pure Cycle Corporation owns certain water assets and is providing water and wastewater services to customers located in the Denver metropolitan area.
+The Company operates water and wastewater systems and its operating activities include designing, constructing, operating and maintaining systems serving customers in the Denver metropolitan area.
 The Company also owns patented water recycling technologies which are capable of processing wastewater into pure potable drinking water.
 There have been no significant changes in the way the Company does business during the current year.
-The Company's focus continues to be to provide water and wastewater service to customers within its service area and expects to expand its service to other areas throughout the Denver metropolitan area and the southwest.
+The Company's focus continues to be to provide water and wastewater service to customers within its service area and the Company expects to expand its service to other areas throughout the Denver metropolitan area and the southwest.